 3. Protein bars taste weird.
 Even the so-called "whole food" energy bars have a processed taste to me—like weeks-old baby food.
 Gross, I know.
 I also tend to picture a laboratory when I'm eating one.

 4. They are strangely not filling or satisfying.
 It took me a long time to realize this, but it's true.
 I suspect it's due to all of the fake ingredients and processed materials.

-5. They seem to come in only three flavors: chocolate, peanut butter, and chocolate-peanut butter.
+5. Protein bars seem to come in only three flavors: chocolate, peanut butter, and chocolate-peanut butter.

-These are my main objections to power bars, and why I have tried to give myself real-food substitutes for these convenient but problematic snacks.
+These are my main objections to these super-processed snacks, and why I have tried to come up with real-food alternatives to eating protein bars.
 This guide is the result of years of trying out other options to the power-bar snack.